 Plastic Surgery Risks

 For instance, think about if you’ve ever seen someone with a facelift that didn’t go as expected.
 Most of us have.
-The damage could be permanent, or you could need follow-up procedures.
+The damage could be permanent, or you could need follow-up surgical procedures.

 Numbness Or Nerve Damage